Collaboration Style Insights for Remote & Hybrid Work

-We use the results of KTI assessments in our Cross-Pollinate AI™ matching process to put people together strategically for Pollinate Mentoring Programs and coaching at scale, which can involve sorting hundreds of people within an organization into pairs or groups.
+We use the results of KTI assessments in our Cross-Pollinate AI™ matching process to put people together strategically for Pollinate Mentoring Programs, teams and ecosystems, which can involve sorting hundreds of people within an organization into pairs or groups.

 The KTI helps groups of all sizes work together more effectively by providing insight into the following elements:

 Core motivations are the underlying drives that provide motivation and shape behaviours and desires.
 They include an individual’s need for influence, relationship, coherence (understanding big picture outcomes) and achievement.